jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-03-solution-design.md

 ### Data modelling in Power BI

-The data modelling tool in Power BI Desktop is access via the navigation pane on the left window border (see red frame below).
+The data modelling tool in Power BI Desktop is accessed via the navigation pane on the left window border (see red frame below).
 Tables are then connected by simply dragging-and-dropping fields between tables.
-Each relationship has three main properties:

 ![Data modelling in Power BI](/img/img_book_02-11.png)
 <div align="center"><font size= "3">Data modelling in Power BI (right-click and open in new tab for large version)</font></div>
 <br/>

+Each relationship has three main properties:

 - Key fields (primary and foreign) by which the tables are connected
 - Relationship cardinality